-Our school values provide:
+Our school promotes:

-- A positive learning culture that is easily understood - A shared understanding among all members of the school community - Opportunities for students to learn and develop positive growth mindset - Lessons to teach the learner qualities - Opportunities to develop the learner qualities - Opportunities for students to learn expected behaviours - Clear consequences for student behaviour
+- A positive learning culture that is easily understood - A shared understanding among all members of the school community - Opportunities for students to learn and develop positive growth mindset - Weekly lessons to teach social skills - Opportunities to develop the qualities of a learner - Opportunities for students to learn expected behaviours - Clear consequences for student behaviour

-The principles that our core values underpin ensure that Woonona is a safe, happy and encouraging learning environment which builds on the individual strengths of students and positions them to succeed and thrive throughout life.
+The principles that our core values underpin ensure that Woonona is a safe, happy and encouraging learning environment.

-- This will mean that all members of our community will be treated with respect and will work in a cooperative environment. - Parents, teachers and students share the responsibility in maintaining a positive learning environment. - Students will maintain effort at all times to ensure that they achieve their learning potential and strive for the highest standards in learning
+- This will mean that all members of our community will be treated with respect and will work in a cooperative environment. - Parents, teachers and students share the responsibility in maintaining a positive learning environment. - Students will maintain effort at all times to ensure that they achieve their learning potential and strive for the highest standards in learning.